Bus Services in York

 Scarborough & District run two Park & Ride services:

-Buses run at least every 12 minutes, non-stop from the large free car parks straight to the town centre, from 7am to 7pm, 7 days a week.
+Buses run at least every 12 minutes, non-stop from the large free car parks straight to the town centre, from 7am (8am on Sundays) to 6.40pm, 7 days a week.
+Please check the timetables for the last times from each stop.

 Tickets are 90p each way, and children (under 18) travel at half-price.
 A family day return ticket (2 adults and 2 children) is £3.60